buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

  - implemented the function `BodyRateControl()` : 123 to 128 in QuadControl.cpp (student code part)
  - Tuned `kpPQR` in `QuadControlParams.txt` : value set to [90,90, 6]  (vehicle stopped spinning quickly but not overshoot)

-If successful, you should see the rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
+After implementation the rotation of the vehicle about roll (omega.x) got controlled to 0 while other rates remained zero.
 Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
 Also note that some overshoot will happen due to motor dynamics!.

 2. Implement roll / pitch control
-We won't be worrying about yaw just yet.

- - implemented function `RollPitchControl()` : lines 157 to 174 in QuadControl.cpp (student code part)
+ - I implemented function `RollPitchControl()` : lines 157 to 174 in QuadControl.cpp (student code part)
- - Tuned `kpBank` in `QuadControlParams.txt` : value set to 10 (minimize settling time but avoid too much overshoot)
+ - I Tuned `kpBank` in `QuadControlParams.txt` : value set to 10 (minimize settling time but avoid too much overshoot)

-If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
-You should also see the vehicle angle (Roll) get controlled to 0.
+The quad now levelled itself , though it’ll still be flying away slowly since i am not controlling velocity/position!
+The vehicle angle (Roll) however, gets controlled to 0.

 See the Scenario2 output in the simulator snapshot below